HCLarsen/devman/README.md

 ### Creating a new project

 You can create a new project using the -n(--new) flag.
 Format for this flag is `devman -n [project ID] [language/platform] [project name]`.
 The project ID is the name used by DevMan to keep track of this project, while the project name is what will be used when creating the project in your chosen language or framework.
-If the project name is omitted, then it is taken to be the same as the project ID.
+If the project name is omitted, then it is taken to be the same as the project ID, but in lowercase.
+If you wish your project name and folder to be in uppercase, you must specify that as the project name.

 However, if this is the case, any spaces in the project ID will generate an error, as most software frameworks don't allow spaces in the project names.
 Otherwise, the project ID may have spaces, as long as the entire ID is wrapped in single or double quotes.
 The first example will create the project, however the second example will generate an error.